-The project is a low-density residential development.
+The project is a residential development consisting of a single residence.
 The limited scope of development consequently limits the extent of the project's impact on the local environment and the island's milieu.
 Sustainable development strategies are planned to be used to further limit the impacts associated with the development.
 The project proponents are known for their philanthropic support for matters related to the environment and sustainability and are committed to the use of sustainable infrastructure for the development.

-However, it is recognized that this project falls within a relatively undisturbed portion of the Codrington Lagoon National Park, a RAMSAR-designated wetland of international importance.
-Although this is not the first development within the Park, and there is an operational luxury boutique hotel built nearby, the critical importance of protecting this unique resource must be recognized.
-It is therefore critical that the recommendations and BMPs outlined in this EIA be adhered to in order to avoid impacts to wetland and mangrove habitats, incur the lowest practicable impact on the surrounding environment, ensure environmental impacts are mitigated where they cannot be avoided, and to ensure that the residences and infrastructure are resilient to strong storm events that are a regular feature of the local climate.
+However, it must be recognized that this project falls within a relatively undisturbed portion of the Codrington Lagoon National Park, a RAMSAR-designated wetland of international importance.
+Although this is not the first development within the Park (there is an operational luxury boutique hotel built nearby), and developments have been permitted in National Parks, the critical importance of protecting this unique resource must be recognized.
+It is therefore critical that the recommendations and BMPs outlined in this EIA be adhered to, and diligently monitored.
+This is for several reasons including in order to avoid impacts to wetland and mangrove habitats, to cause the lowest practicable impact on the surrounding environment, to ensure environmental impacts are mitigated where they cannot be avoided, and to ensure that the residence and infrastructure are resilient to strong storm events that are a regular feature of the local climate.

-Additionally, the project will be designed to be resilient.
+The project location has been designed to be resilient.
 Minimum design flood elevations and setbacks based on a storm event with impacts equivalent to those of Hurricane Irma have been calculated and will be incorporated into project design to reduce the risk to the development posed by strong storms regularly experienced in the area.

-The vision for the project is a small private development that exhibits respect for the environmental and sociocultural context in which it exists, and the project sponsors look forward to working with the government of Antigua and Barbuda to ensure the success of this vision.
+The vision for the project is a small private development that exhibits respect for the environmental and sociocultural context in which it exists, and the project sponsor looks forward to working with the government of Antigua and Barbuda and the Barbuda Council to ensure the success of this vision.